citrus/spree_wholesale/README.md

 ------------

-To install Spree Wholesale to your existing Spree store, add the following to your `Gemfile`

-    gem 'spree_wholesale', '0.50.0.0'

-Or if you'd rather track the source:
+If you're on Spree 0.50.0 you'll have to install Spree Wholesale from the source since I haven't released it yet.
+Just add this to your Gemfile:

     gem 'spree_wholesale', :git => 'git://github.com/citrus/spree_wholesale'

-Then:
+Otherwise just use the last stable release:

+    gem 'spree_wholesale', '0.40.2.2'

+Then install the necessary migrations, db:migrate, and create the wholesale role:

     rake spree_wholesale:install db:migrate spree_wholesale:create_role